eclipse-keyple/keyple-java/java/example/generic/local/README.md

-Getting Started - Generic Example
+Getting Started - Generic Local Example
 ---

 Those examples make use of the Keyple Core library.
 They demonstrate how to observe insertion/removal of Secure Elements (smartcard) or Readers.